 “Pre-Coated Repair Materials” Winterthur Museum/University of Delaware Program in Art Conservation.
 Winterthur, DE.
 May 5-6, 2017.

 “FAIC Workshop: The Use and Creation of Pre-Coated Repair Materials” Amon Carter Museum of American Art, Ft.
 Worth, TX.
 February 24-27, 2016.

 “Pre-Coated Mending Materials Workshop” Folger Shakespeare Library.
+Washington, DC.
 August 27-28, 2010